Survey of Consistent Software-Defined Network Updates: Update Techniques to Guarantee Congestion-Aware Consistency

 The classification of the complexity of flow migration still poses many questions, cf.~Table~\ref{flow-hardness-table}: If every flow can only be moved once, then the migration (decision) problem is clearly in NP.
 However, what is the decision complexity if flows can be moved arbitrarily often, especially with intermediate paths?
 Is the ``longest'' fastest update schedule for unsplittable flows: linear, polynomial or exponential?
 In other words, is the problem complete in NP, PSPACE, or EXPTIME?
 Related questions are also open for flows of unit or integer size in general.

 The problem of migrating splittable flows without memory limits and without intermediate paths is still not studied either: It seems as if the methods of~\cite{roger-infocom} and~\cite{Forster2016Power} also apply to this case, but a formal proof is missing.
-Another open issue which researchers recently started to consider concerns how to exploit traffic engineering flexibilities and ``helper rules'' to jointly optimize update scheduling and route selection~\cite{real-time}.
+Another open issue which researchers recently started to consider concerns how to exploit traffic engineering flexibilities and helper rules to jointly optimize update scheduling and route selection~\cite{real-time}.
+It is also yet unclear how to integrate such helper rules into dependency graphs, beyond manually defining intermediate states that differ from old and new as in~\cite{DBLP:conf/hotnets/SinghGFFG17,DBLP:conf/sigcomm/SinghGFFG18}.